DexterHuang/CyberCodeOnline/UpdateNote.md

 0.1817

+-   Updated rules to include example for "no IRL trading", to better clarify that trading with virtual currencies such as Google Play Cards or other points from other services are example of indirect trading IRL money. please see the actual rules for the details.
 -   Optimized SLANC's backend logic
 -   Now player who is muted or suspended cannot be tagged, to discourage the muted individuals motivated by attention from getting even more attention.
 -   Other various chat server fixes and optimizations